EVENT ENDEDLast updated February 09, 2026, 12:11 AM EST

 Breezy Johnson.

-Breezy Johnson competing in Val d'Isere, France last year.
+Breezy Johnson competing in Val d'Isere, France, last year.
 Jeff Pachoud / AFP - Getty Images

-Johnson, from Jackson Hole, Wyoming, turned 30 a couple of weeks ago, and she will be looking to add Olympic gold to her win at the World Championships last year.
-She is competing in her second Olympic Games, having finished seventh in the Downhill event at PyeongChang in 2018 before missing Beijing 2022 after injuring her knee three weeks out from the Games.
+Johnson, from Jackson Hole, Wyoming, turned 30 a couple weeks ago, and she will be looking to add Olympic gold to her win at the World Championships last year.
+She is competing in her second Olympic Games, having finished seventh in the downhill event at PyeongChang in 2018 before missing Beijing 2022 after injuring her knee three weeks out from the Games.

-4h ago / 5:02 AM EST
+53d ago / 5:02 AM EST

 24 years on from her debut, Lindsey Vonn returns to the Olympics

-It is 24 years since Lindsey Vonn made her Olympic debut at the 2002 Games in Salt Lake City.
+It is 24 years since Lindsey Vonn made her Olympic debut, at the 2002 Games in Salt Lake City.

 Then a relatively unheralded 17-year-old kid from Minnesota, Vonn — then known as Lindsey Kildow — raced in both the downhill and the team combined events.
 In the downhill, Vonn finished just outside the medals in fourth position — with her bib number, No. 10, hastily scribbled in black marker after she lost her original.